esalesky/visrep/README.md

 - [Salesky et al. (2021): Robust Open-Vocabulary Translation from Visual Text Representations.](https://arxiv.org/abs/2104.08211)
   In *Proceedings of EMNLP 2021*.

+For the multilingual task, please see the [multi branch README](https://github.com/esalesky/visrep/blob/multi/README.md).

 ## Overview

 Our approach replaces the source embedding matrix with visual text representations, computed from rendered text with (optional) convolutions.